 10 Healthy Smoothie Recipes

-The other great thing about healthy smoothies is they can help you to stay on track with healthy eating and with your fitness goals, as long as you know what ingredients should go into them to make them as nutritious as possible.
+Healthy smoothies can also help you to stay on track with healthy eating and fitness goals — the key is knowing what ingredients should go into them to make them as nutritious as possible.

 - Are smoothies healthy?

 - Healthy smoothies to feel fuller for longer

 While it might seem like a no-brainer, there are some types of smoothies that can be unhealthy.

 Adding too much of some ingredients can lead to an overload on fructose (the sugar found in fruit), fat, or protein.
 As with any meal or snack, it's about balance, so keep the quantity in check.
 Measuring out the ingredients makes it easier not to go overboard.

 When you eat food, your stomach sends messages to your brain to let you know you are full, which happens during the time it takes to eat the meal or snack.
 With drinks, including smoothies, it’s easy to consume them quite quickly, and you may not realise you have started to feel full.
 This happens because you’re drinking faster than your stomach can send messages to your brain.
 That’s why it’s a good idea to follow smoothie recipes that are nutritionally balanced and help you to get essential vitamins and minerals without consuming too much.